ucsb/campus-cloud-docs/docs/firststeps/awsfirststeps.md

      * **US-East-1 (N.Virginia)**
    * We recommend starting in *US-West-2*

-{% include alert.html type="info" title="Information" content="To ADD/REMOVE user access to these Roles, please see Step 5 below" %}
+{% include alert.html type="info" title="Information" content="To ADD/REMOVE user access to an account, see Step 5 below" %}

-## AWS Account First Steps D
+## AWS Account First Steps

 For teams or individuals that are creating an AWS account, here are some essential first steps that you should take.
 This guide assumes your account is a UCSB Campus Cloud account and that you have received an email from the Campus Cloud team detailing your account is now ready for use.